-Made in the U.S.A., pride and workmanship go into every Daikin Model AZ self-contained unit ventilator to provide our customers with quality products.
+Pride and workmanship go into every Daikin Applied Model AZ self-contained unit ventilator to provide our customers with quality products.
 Products should be installed and serviced only by qualified installers and service technicians familiar with and in compliance with state, local and national codes and regulations, and experienced with this type of equipment.
 This installation manual is designed to help with the installation and start-up.